wework/speccy/README.md

 ### Reference preservation

-swagger2openapi preserves `$ref` JSON references in your API definition, and does not dereference every item, as with some model-based parsers.
+swagger2openapi preserves almost all `$ref` JSON references in your API definition, and does not dereference every item, as with some model-based parsers.
+The exception is internal references within externally referenced documents.

 ### Schema transformations